ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/mapping_localization.md

     To make the costmaps show up, run the 3 commands in this order:

     1. Launching Description Nodes, RViz and Gazebo - wait a bit for everything to launch
-    2. Launching slam_toolbox - in logs wait for “Registering sensor”
+    2. Launching slam_toolbox - in logs wait for "Registering sensor"
-    3. Launching Nav2 - in logs wait for “Creating bond timer”
+    3. Launching Nav2 - in logs wait for "Creating bond timer"

 #### Visualizing Costmaps in RViz